stupidsing/suite/README.md

 ### Who am I?

 An enthusiastic programmer, with some computer science, maths background.
-I write Java for living (curriculum vitae https://rawgit.com/stupidsing/pieces/master/resume.html).
+I write Java for living ([curriculum vitae](https://rawgit.com/stupidsing/pieces/master/resume.html)).

 ### Any pre-requisites to build this mess?